brycekuzman/Portfolio-Analysis-Streamlit/replit.md

 - Add/remove holdings with live portfolio value updates
 - Adjustable advisory fee settings

-**Comprehensive Analysis**
+**Core Analysis Features**
-1. **10-Year Forward Projections**: Monte Carlo simulations showing portfolio growth trajectories
+1. **10-Year Projections**: Estimated future growth for your portfolio vs the recommended model
-2. **Fee Comparison**: Annual and cumulative fee analysis with potential savings calculations
+2. **Fee Comparison**: See exactly how much you're paying in fees and potential savings
-3. **Historical Performance**: Actual performance comparison using market data (2015-2025)
+3. **Historical Performance**: How each portfolio actually performed from 2015 to now
-4. **Asset Allocation**: Interactive pie charts comparing current vs recommended portfolios
+4. **Asset Allocation**: Visual comparison of your holdings vs the recommended model
-5. **Model Portfolio Matching**: Automatic recommendation based on asset allocation similarity
+5. **Smart Recommendations**: Automatically finds which model portfolio best matches your allocation

 **Professional Visualizations**
 - Plotly interactive charts with hover details